 - Divide the screen's distance by your normal reading distance for printed text (both measured from your eyes to the text itself, ignoring any magnifying device in between), and multiply by the size in points of the printed text you prefer to read.

 - If you normally use a magnifier for printed text but cannot use it for the screen, multiply your answer by the scale factor of this magnifier.

-If you have a full-screen magnifier (fresnel lens) permanently mounted to the screen, then divide your answer by the scale factor of this magnifier.
+- If you have a full-screen magnifier (fresnel lens) permanently mounted to the screen, then divide your answer by the scale factor of this magnifier.

 - Do not try to work out your size by setting the ``point size'' on the screen of a wordprocessor or similar, because that might not be calibrated correctly.

 Let P be your